 Act and Bylaw Review

 APEGS is engaging in a review of The Engineering and Geoscience Professions Act and associated bylaws.
-Below is an overview of information that was shared with the membership at the Annual Meeting and Professional Development Conference on May 3-4, 2024.
+Below is an overview of the project.
+Refer to APEGS Act Review: Information for Members for details about the proposed act and bylaw changes and the rationale.

 APEGS is committed to ongoing communication.
 Updates will be made available through outreach channels such as The Edge Monthly e-newsletter, The Professional Edge print magazine, and this webpage.